Many companies are interested in adding an online component to their current safety/EHS training.

 Why can’t the same be true with safety training?
 Well, it can be and it is, my friend.

-Plus, by now we all probably have at least some familiarity with online safety training.
+Not only is it possible, by now we all probably have at least some familiarity with online safety training.
 Maybe you’ve seen and have been impressed by an online safety training course.
 Or maybe you’ve seen how online systems can keep track of and automate training assignments that workers must complete recurrently (such as every year for HazCom training).
-Or maybe you know how efficiently and effortlessly they can create and store records of completed training and even auto-generate reports on that training and deliver them to your email inbox automatically.
+Or maybe you know how efficiently and effortlessly online training systems can create and store records of completed training and even auto-generate reports on that training and deliver them to your email inbox automatically.

-So in this article, we’ll take a look at one tool you can use in an online safety training solution: the learning management system, which is also known as the LMS.
+So in this article, we’ll take a look at one tool you can use in an online safety training solution: the learning management system, or LMS.
 If you already know what an LMS is and how it relates to online safety training, you may learn some new stuff here.
-If you’re not aware of what an LMS is or how it’s related to online EHS training, this may be really eye-opening (and very welcome) news.
+If you’re not aware of what an LMS is or how it’s related to online safety training, this may be really eye-opening and very welcome news.

 What Does “Online Safety Training” Mean and What Does It Include?